Ithaca High School (Ithaca, New York): History

 Local demographics have resulted in continuing socio-economic tensions:

 The [Ithaca] schools have children of professors at Cornell University and Ithaca College, who would not be rattled by a dinner-table chat about quantum physics.
 They also have students from Ithaca's poorer streets and from the hardscrabble farms and mobile homes in the villages that surround this Finger Lakes city.

 "We have kids who live on dirt floors and go outside to the restroom and come to school to take a shower, and we have Carl Sagan's kids," said Peter Romani, a history teacher at Ithaca High School.

 More recently, the school experienced difficulties in 2004 and 2007.
 In December 2007, over 200 Ithaca residents signed a petition calling for principal Joseph M. Wilson to be fired after what they believed was Wilson's mishandling of a series of racially charged incidents.

+Boundary

+Much of the school district (in which this is the sole comprehensive high school) is in Tompkins County.
+In addition to the City of Ithaca, it also includes Cayuga Heights, much of the Village of Lansing, and the following census-designated places: Brooktondale, Danby, East Ithaca, Forest Home, Northeast Ithaca, Northwest Ithaca, Slaterville Springs, South Hill, and Varna.
+It also includes a small portion of Jacksonville CDP.
+In regards to towns, it covers parts of the towns of Caroline, Danby, Dryden, Enfield, Ithaca, Lansing, Newfield, and Ulysses.

+A portion of the district is in Tioga County, where the district includes portions of the towns of Candor and Richfield.

 Academics

 The mean SAT score in 2003 was 1169, compared to 1026 nationally.
 Typically, about 70% of students matriculate at four-year colleges and 20% at two-year colleges following graduation.
 The school traditionally sends a very large number of graduates to nearby Cornell University; from 2000 to 2004, an average of 37.6 students per class (slightly less than ten percent) matriculated at Cornell immediately following graduation.

 Twenty-one advanced placement courses are offered.

 There are 140 professional staff members, including about 120 classroom teachers, and over 85% of the faculty has a master's degree or higher.
 Two Ithaca High School math teachers received the Edyth May Sliffe Award, given annually to about 25 math teachers nationally: Dave Bock (twice, in 1990 and 1993), and Roselyn Teukolsky (in 1991).